Andrew Cuomo sexual harassment allegations: Criminal investigation

-On October 28, 2021, a spokesman for the state court system announced that Cuomo would be charged with misdemeanor "sex crime," for forcible touching, in the Albany City Court.
-Albany County Sheriff Craig Apple’s office would file a criminal complaint against Cuomo in connection with Brittany Commisso’s allegation.
-On January 4, 2022, however, Albany County District Attorney David Soares announced that he would not prosecute Cuomo and asked a Judge to dismiss the criminal complaint due to lack of evidence.
-Soars stated that “While we found the complainant in this case cooperative and credible, after review of all the available evidence, we have concluded that we cannot meet our burden at trial.”
+On October 28, 2021, a spokesman for the state court system announced that Cuomo would be charged with misdemeanor "sex crime", for forcible touching, in the Albany City Court.
+Albany County Sheriff Craig Apple's office would file a criminal complaint against Cuomo in connection with Brittany Commisso's allegation.
+On January 4, 2022, however, Albany County District Attorney David Soares announced that he would not prosecute Cuomo and asked a judge to dismiss the criminal complaint due to lack of evidence.
+Soars stated that "While we found the complainant in this case cooperative and credible, after review of all the available evidence, we have concluded that we cannot meet our burden at trial."
 Soares also said his office considered other potential criminal charges, but none fit the allegations.
 On January 7, 2022, Judge Holly Drexler officially accepted the dismissal of the criminal complaint against Cuomo.
 On January 31, 2022, the last of the five criminal inquiries which had been pursued against Cuomo, this time involving accuser Virginia Limmiatis, was dismissed in Oswego County due to insufficient evidence.

+In 2023, a federal magistrate judge denied Cuomo's request to compel the state attorney general's office and the state Assembly Judiciary Committee to turn over records from the former governor's extensive sexual harassment investigations, including unredacted transcripts of all witness statements.
+According to a recent investigation, Cuomo's sister played a significant part in attacks on women who accused her brother of sexual harassment.
+According to The New York Times, Madeline Cuomo spent two years working with grassroots organisers to discredit her brother's accusers.

+Cuomo's attorneys subpoena five women who accused the former governor of sexual harassment in a civil action.
+This includes social media assaults on Charlotte Bennett after she filed a complaint against the former governor.